hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Scale Average`

-Scale the selected key segments to their average value.
-This differs from the regular scaling by being per segment.
+Scales the selected keyframes vertically, using their average value as the pivot.
-That means selected keyframes on two different F-Curves will scale to different points.

 Factor
-   The scale factor applied to the F-Curve segments.
+   At 0, the keyframes will all have the average value.

+   At 1, they keep their original values.

+   At 2, each keyframe's value will be twice as far from the average as before.

 .. _bpy.ops.graph.scale_from_neighbor: